*A collaborative post

 Bulk order contact lenses

 If you wear daily contact lenses, don’t just buy a single box each time you run out.
-Buying contact lenses in bulk every few months can work out much cheaper as many opticians have deals for six packs of contact lenses.
+Buying contact lenses in bulk every few months can work out much cheaper as many opticians have deals for six packs of daily contact lenses.
 You can even get these delivered to your home.
 Switching from daily lenses to re-usable lenses could be another way of saving money, although some people prefer the added comfort of dailies.

 Keep your old lenses/frames